ordina-jworks/ordina-jworks.github.io/_posts/2019-09-27-Combining-MongoDB-and-AWS-Lambda.md

 ### Deploy your lambda functions!

-Deploy your Lambda functions to your VPC and test it out!
+Deploy your Lambda functions to your VPC and test them out!
 Deploy them into the public subnet that we just created and as security group specify the security group of your AWS VPC.
 In the Lambda User Interface of the AWS Console you will now see that the Lambda Function has been deployed in the correct subnet with the right security group.